Roller Coasters, Football and Castles: A Great Road Trip Adventure

 For those of you who don’t know this, it might be quite a surprise to learn, that there were a total of more than twenty thousand castles built in Germany!

 I know I couldn’t when I moved to Germany over a decade ago.
 Since then I’ve visited around 20 castles, fortresses and ruins, but there are so many more to see.
-You can check the whole list in Wikipedia, if you’re interested.

 The Unplanned Surprise